Saturday, December 7th Tree Light Ceremony at Clifton’s Republic!

 We’re also collecting toys for a Holiday Toy Drive—help spread the cheer by bringing a new, unwrapped toy to donate.
 Let’s celebrate the season together in true Clifton’s style!

 How would I describe Clifton’s Republic in Downtown LA?
-It’s a cafeteria, vintage bar, and kitschy “natural history museum” all rolled into one amazing multi-level building.
+It’s a vintage bar, dance club, and kitschy “natural history museum” all rolled into one amazing multi-level building.
 It’s one of the last remaining vestiges of golden-age Los Angeles charm.
 It’s an amazing Swing dance venue as well!

 History